Ferrari Testarossa Tyres

-- The First Testrossa fitted 240/45R415 & 280/45R415 Michelin TRX tyres on centre lock wheels.
+- The 1984 Ferrari Testarossa fitted 240/45VR415 Michelin TRX GT & 280/45R415 Michelin TRX tyres on centre lock wheels.

 - High speed Testatrossa pressures would be: TRX front 41psi & rear 46psi - 16” wheels front 38psi & rear 41psi.

-The Ferrari Testarossa first came with the Michelin TRX tyre as standard equipment in 240/45x415 front and 280/45x415 rear, fitted to single nut “knockoff” wheels.
+In 1984 Ferrari Testarossa first came with the Michelin TRX tyre as standard equipment in 240/45x415 front and 280/45x415 rear, fitted to single nut “knockoff” wheels.
 Sadly Michelin no longer manufacture the 280/45x415 TRX and our recommendation would be to change to 16" wheels.
 The 280/45VR415 Michelin TRX has not been available since 2011.

-Testarossa Ferrari History
+Ferrari Testarossa History

 Probably the Ferrari Testarossa's most easily recognisable trait was its sculpted side vents that gave the impression that the car was travelling at 100mph even when it was standing still, necessitated by the twin radiators at the rear.
-At 6ft 6in wide the Ferrari Testarossa was a large car to say the least, however it still managed to be extremely light and agile to drive.
+At 6ft 6in wide the Ferrari Testarossa was a large car, to say the least, however, it still managed to be extremely light and agile to drive.
 The Testarossa's acceleration and road holding were tremendous and more than capable of passing anything else on the road (if the road was wide enough!).
 Almost 7200 examples of the Ferrari Testarossa had been built when production ended in 1992.